Updated: Nov 26, 2020

-Evidence that Jesus is the Messiah sent by God
+Evidence that Jesus is the Jewish Messiah sent by God

 ONE of the most wonderful evidences of the Bible’s Divine origin is the prophecy of Daniel chapter 9.
 This prophecy, written over 500 years before Christ, gave the exact year the Messiah would appear, the duration of His ministry, and the very year He would die.